ocropus-archive/ocropus4-old/README.md

     - command invocation generally looks like this:
         - `python3 -m ocropus.ocroseg train ...`
         - that is, commands are simply part of the library files
+        - the toplevel `ocropus4` script provides a nicer interface
 - All the computations are carried out in PyTorch.
 - OCRopus4 uses some extra external and internal libraries:
     - `typer` for command line interfaces